 - grades 4 and 8 in Science and,

 - grades 4, 8, and 10 in Social Studies.

 Accommodations and supports for students with disabilities and/or English language learners are built into the system so that the progress of students can be accurately measured.

-The Forward Exam is a high quality, research-based, and affordable assessment that meets Wisconsin’s expectations.
+The Forward Exam is a high quality, research-based, and affordable online assessment that meets Wisconsin’s expectations.
 It is a customized assessment with innovative item types that includes test items reviewed and approved by Wisconsin educators.

 Forward Exam Program Manager

 Data, Student Demographics, and Privacy Issues